1g0rb0hm/9lab/README.md

   <img src="glendalab.png" alt="Banner">
 </p>

-# 9lab - Random Plan9 Stuff

-Collection of programs and scripts used on **9front** running on **Qemu**.
+Collection of programs, scripts, and documentation about **9front**.

 # Desktop

 When running in my notebook screen `vgasize=1440x900x32` works great.
-On my external monitor `vesa=2560x1440x32` works great.
+On the external monitor `vesa=2560x1440x32` works great (YMMV).
 To accommodate both I always boot using the smaller size and have the following **rc** script called `screen` to adjust the monitor size:

 ```sh
 ; screen big